osplanning-data-standards/GTFS-PLUS/files/drive_access_points_ft.md

 Optional Attributes	| Description
 ----------			| -------------
 `name`				| String name of the lot.
+`drop_off`			| Boolean, if not specified assumed to be true to indicated that drop-off/pick-ups are allowed.
 `capacity`			| Integer.
 Represents number of parking spaces at park and ride.
-If not specified, assumed to be infinite `overflow_capacity`	| Integer.
-Represents “hide and ride” or unofficial parking availability in surrounding area.
 If not specified, assumed to be zero.
 `hourly_cost`		| Integer, cents.
 Hourly cost to park.
 `max_cost`			| Integer, cents.
 Maximum daily cost to park.
 `type`				| String, with possible values of:
 -					|    surface
 -					|    underground
 -					|    structure
+-					|    street